moe3344/The_Last_Show/README.md

 - Add your infrastructure code in the `main.tf` file
 - Add your function code for the `get-obituaries-<your-ucid>` function in the [`functions/get-obituaries/main.py`](functions/get-obituaries/main.py) file
 - Add your function code for the `create-obituary-<your-ucid>` function in the [`functions/create-obituary/main.py`](functions/create-obituary/main.py) file
-- Push your changes to the `main` branch before the deadline to be graded
-- This assignment has a DEMO component that's 50% of the grade

 ## :page_with_curl: Notes